 About Our Guest

-Mike-Alec Kearney is the CEO and Co-Founder of CubeSpace, a leading provider of attitude determination and control systems (ADCS) for small satellites.
-Founded straight out of university, CubeSpace has grown over 10 years into a globally recognised, multimillion-dollar company through bootstrapped, customer-focused growth.
-The company serves government agencies, high-tech R&D organisations, and commercial constellation operators worldwide, with systems deployed in over 40 countries.
+Mike-Alec Kearney is the CEO and Co-Founder of CubeSpace, a leading provider of attitude determination and control systems for small satellites.
+Founded straight out of university, the company has grown into a multimillion pound, globally recognised supplier through bootstrapped, customer-led development.
+CubeSpace serves government agencies, high-tech R&D organisations, and commercial constellation operators worldwide.

 Website: www.cubespace.co.za

-The Satellite & NewSpace Matters Podcast is brought to you by neuco, a global recruitment agency that specialises in sourcing brilliant people for groundbreaking companies.
+The Satellite and NewSpace Matters Podcast is brought to you by neuco, a global recruitment agency that specialises in sourcing brilliant people for groundbreaking companies.